vimona3ds/diverge-3/docs/development_diary.md

 - ✅ Improved type safety in NodeProcessor
 - ✅ Enhanced AssetManager with better error handling
 - ✅ Refined Scheduler implementation with precise timing
+- ✅ Fixed circular dependency issues in test files
+- ✅ Improved cycle detection in NodeProcessor

 **In Progress:**
 - 🔄 Integration tests for Engine with all systems
+- 🔄 Fixing remaining test failures for better test coverage

 **Next Steps:**
+- ❌ Complete remaining test fixes, particularly in Scheduler and AssetManager
-- ❌ Integration tests for Engine with all systems
+- ❌ Implement full integration tests for the Engine with all systems

 **Notes:**
 - The Engine now features a robust error handling system with different recovery strategies (CONTINUE, RETRY, FALLBACK, RESET) for each subsystem.